-The subject site is designated as "Urban and Built-up Land" on the 2014 Rural Mapping Edition: Fresno County Important Farmland Map and thus has no farmland considered to be prime farmland, farmland of statewide importance, unique farmland, or farmland of local importance.
-The subject site is not under cultivation.
+The subject site is designated as "Farmland of Local Importance" on the 2014 Rural Mapping Edition: Fresno County Important Farmland Map and thus has is not farmland considered to be prime farmland, farmland of statewide importance, or unique farmland.
+The subject site is not currently under cultivation.
 The land surrounding the site is "urban and built-up land".
+The subject site is currently known as Outlot Q of the Copper River Ranch Development which was subdivided into outlots in 2006.